Greensburg: Broken sprinkler head floods some apartments in Troutman's Building

 The sprinkler head was broken at about 4:45 p.m. by someone tossing a set of keys in the air, hitting the sprinkler head and setting off what Fajt called “a stream of water.”

 Greensburg Fire Chief Tom Bell said the keys popped a glass bead in the sprinkler head.

-He estimated that the water may have been running for about 15 minutes before it was shut off.
+Fajt estimated that the water may have been running for about 15 minutes before it was shut off.

 Fajt credited the fire department for a quick response in preventing further damage, using hoses to pump the water from the hall and apartments.
 Firefighters were on the scene for more than an hour, Bell said.